Saints. It hurt.

 Olive peered at Cadence.
 So that was the kind of work she did.
 It made sense.

-“Saints, you might be onto something’ actually,” Cadence muttered, glancing at Olive for half a second before focusing her attention back on Jericho.
+“Saints, ya might be onto somethin’ actually,” Cadence muttered, glancing at Olive for half a second before focusing her attention back on Jericho.
 “Well, Agent Jericho—”

-“Yes, I’ll look into it.
+“Yes, I will look into it.
 But right now.”
 He stared down at his hands.
 “I can’t.”

 Cadence cracked a grin again.
 “Don’t sweat it, partner.”

 “Not because of my injuries.
 Most information about ELPIS is restricted to the ELPIS Division.
-I’m not in it yet.”
+I am not in it yet.”

 Cadence’s grin fell somewhat, but still she said, “Don’t sweat it, partner.”

-“I hope by completing this missing agent case I’ll be promoted to the division,” Jericho concluded with a nod.
+“I hope by completing this missing agent case I will be promoted to the division,” Jericho concluded with a nod.

 “All right, before this gets anymore out of hand, perhaps we should get on common ground,” Atienna gently said, clasping her hands together.
 “We all have things going on at the moment, right?
 And we have no idea how to stop whatever this is.
 Perhaps we could help each other out.
 I’m not talking about getting involved in national affairs or anything, but it would be reassuring if we all guaranteed each other’s safety for the time being, don’t you think—seeing how much we affect one another?
 And, of course, this is so that we ensure we also don’t interfere with one another without the other’s permission, right?
 And work together to look into what this is?
 I’m sure each of us has access to information the other doesn’t have.
 It’s much better than ignoring one another and coming across unexpected problems because of it, don’t you agree?”
 She let out a breathy sigh before flushing.
 “Sorry… rambling.”